 Russia stated that the BBNJ issue is complicated and noted the need to better understand the benefits of the agreement.
 Russia emphasized that communication with BBNJ in the future should be based on priorities to use NPFC's own regulations as an RFMO.

-The EU reported that it had completed its ratification process and expected more EU member states to deposit ratification instruments before the UN Ocean Conference in June 2025.
+The EU reported that it had completed its ratification process and expected to deposit, together with EU member states, their ratification instruments before the UN Ocean Conference in June 2025.
 The EU called on other NPFC Members to ratify the agreement so it could enter into force.
 The EU also noted that it had recently adopted an EU Global Ocean Programme for 40 million (EUR) over six years to help developing states implement the agreement.

 Pew welcomed the progress in advancing the conservation and sustainable use of marine biodiversity and encouraged RFMOs to begin considering how they might prepare to interact with the BBNJ agreement as it enters into force.